Martin Hutchings QC

 Martin is involved in many aspects of alternative dispute resolution including acting in mediations and as an adviser to arbitrators and experts.

-Martin is consistently recommended in The Legal 500 and Chambers & Partners for property litigation and is listed in the Who’s Who Legal: UK Bar 2017 for Real Estate.
+Martin is consistently recommended in The Legal 500 and Chambers & Partners for property litigation and is listed in the Who’s Who Legal: UK Bar 2018 for Real Estate, where he is described as one of the “most highly regarded” barristers in this area.

 Recent editions of the directories have described him as: